 Cedar shake roofing provides a rustic look using wooden shingles made from red cedar.
 Cedar is naturally resistant to rot, insects, and weather.
 Cedar shake roofing typically lasts 15-30 years.
 It is lighter than slate and easier to install on tiny houses.
 However, cedar shake requires frequent cleaning, sealing, and staining to prevent warping or rot.
 It is also less fire-resistant than slate.

-If you want an eco-friendly roof that will make your tiny house the envy of the neighborhood, slate or cedar shake roofing is an excellent choice.
+If you want eco-friendly tiny house roofing that will make your home the envy of the neighborhood, slate or cedar shake roofing is an excellent choice.
 Be prepared to properly maintain them to get the most out of these roofs during their lifetime.
 An experienced roofer can help determine if your tiny house structure requires reinforcement to support the additional weight of slate roofing.
 They can also advise on the best ways to care for and maximize the lifespan of your new roof.

 How much will a roof for my tiny house cost?